 - Exploring opportunities to improve the levy system based on feedback from stakeholders

-- Required reviews of sunsetting levies legislative instruments
+- Conducting required reviews of sunsetting levies legislative instruments

 The scope of this work includes the processes, policy and legislation associated with statutory research and development (R&D), marketing, residue testing, biosecurity and emergency response levies.

 The work does not include any consideration of the rural research and development corporation model or the government’s commitment to matching funding for eligible R&D, and will not review or change individual levies established by industries.

 Further information on the scope of and background to this work is in the

 FAQs.
 If you have any other enquiries, please contact the

 The levy system is a partnership between government and industry.
 In 2017 the department sought feedback from industry stakeholders on a set of options aimed at increasing flexibility in levies processes.
 Feedback was positive and the department is now refining the options based on stakeholder views and settling next steps.

 While formal consultation has concluded for now, there is still the opportunity to contribute your views.
 Please contact the

 What do you mean by the levy system?